Evidence & safety

 The short version

-"What beginners should know about pressure and comfort" is a planning question, not an appearance promise.
-For beginners should know about pressure and comfort, the reader wants to leave medical or skin concerns outside a wellness app decision in a privacy concern around photos, notes, and AI-supported suggestions.
-For beginners should know about pressure and comfort, Orena can help with a path from education to action.
-For beginners should know about pressure and comfort, it should not push the App Store link before the question is answered.
-Use beginners should know about pressure and comfort to choose one low-pressure action; the guide carries the workflow.
+"Practical context: beginners should know about pressure and comfort" is a planning question, not an appearance promise.
+For practical context: beginners should know pressure and comfort, the reader wants to leave medical or skin concerns outside a wellness app decision in a privacy concern around photos, notes, and AI-supported suggestions.
+For practical context: beginners should know pressure and comfort, Orena can help with a path from education to action.
+For practical context: beginners should know pressure and comfort, it should not push the App Store link before the question is answered.
+Use practical context: beginners should know pressure and comfort to choose one low-pressure action; the guide carries the workflow.

 Editorial guide